Steins-fr/synchronous-chess/README.md

 #### Room Table

-- ID: Id of the room also the room name;
+- id: Id of the room also the room name;
 - connectionId: Websocket connection id of the host;
 - hostPlayer: Player name of the host;
 - maxPlayer: Maximum of player that can join the room;